HorrorOfPartyBeach/Northcoders-News-BE/README.md

 * npm package manager (comes with node.js) [Installation instructions](https://www.npmjs.com/)
 * MongoDB v4.0 for the database [Docs and information](https://www.mongodb.com/)
 * Postman for testing endpoints [Download information](https://www.getpostman.com/apps)
-* An mLab account to host the production database [Signup information](https://mlab.com/)
-* A Heroku account to deploy a live version of the API [Signup information](https://www.heroku.com/)

 ### Dependencies you will need: